prof-rossetti/nyu-info-2335-201706/notes/software/testing.md

 Written expectations and descriptions of desired functionality mitigate risks of "brain drain" over time as development teams experience attrition.
 In this way, well-tested applications tend to be easier to maintain over time.

+#### Test-driven Development (TDD)

+Sometimes software developers write tests after completing the development process.
+In other cases, developers write tests before and during the development process.
+This latter approach is called **test-driven development (TDD)**.
+When following TDD, tests become a bridge between definitions of desired functionality (i.e. "the app should do xyz") and explicit checks for that functionality.

+Your professor prefers to practice TDD and a related approach of **document-driven development** whereby the software development process follows the testing process which in-turn follows from the process of writing the software's documentation (most likely in a `README.md` file).

 ### Continuous Integration

 Test automation enables and drives automated software release processes referred to as **Continuous Integration (CI)**.
 Often a new version of the software will not be released unless all automated tests have passed.
 This helps prevent potential bugs from reaching users.